-The minimum earnings used to calculate contributions are the legal minimum wage.
+The minimum monthly earnings used to calculate contributions are the legal monthly minimum wage.

-Employers with 10 or more employees pay contributions monthly; employers with one to nine employees pay quarterly.
+Employers with 10 or more employees pay contributions monthly; employers with nine or fewer employees pay quarterly.

 Government: None; contributes as an employer for publicsector employees who are not civil servants.